bcgov/devhub-templates/software-templates/techdocs-template/skeleton/README.md

 You may edit the [.github/workflows/publish.yaml](.github/workflows/publish.yaml) file to use a workflow that works for your project.

-## Getting Help or Reporting an Issue
+## Getting help or reporting an issue

 To report bugs/issues/features requests, please email the Developer Experience team at [Developer.Experience@gov.bc.ca](mailto:Developer.Experience@gov.bc.ca)